Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Introduction

-While nonrotating CCSNe are expected to vary angle-dependent neutrino emission on the order of $\sim 5\%$ \citep{vartanyan:2019, choi:2025}, another subset of the literature has noted viewing angle effects of neutrino emission in rotating cases.
-Pioneering work on rotating CCSNe identified greater neutrino fluxes along the axis of rotation for rotating CCSNe, via postprocessing techniques \citep{janka:1989a,janka:1989b}.
-Updated with a leakage scheme \citep{kotake:2003} and flux-limited diffusion (FLD) \citep{walder:2005}, following work identified increased neutrino heating along the rotation axis, compared to the equatorial direction, due to rotation--then following up showing the magnetic field and rotation orientation can modify the shape of the neutrinosphere \citep{kotake:2004}.
-Armed with the so-called `ray-by-ray+' approach, \citep{buras:2006} show anisotropies in the neutrino emission for a $15 M_\odot$ progenitor.

-\citet{kotake:2011} consider GWs generated from anisotropic neutrino emission in rotating CCSNe, using a parameterized light bulb scheme. \citet{brandt:2011} assess a $20 M_ \odot$ model for a nonrotating and rapidly rotating case using multi-group FLD.
-Using a so-called `Grey M1' scheme, \citet{kuroda:2014} follow $\sim 30$ ms after core bounce for a rotating $15 M_\odot$ model, noting increased neutrino luminosities along the axis of rotation, compared to the equator. \citet{walk:2018} evolve a $15 M_\odot$ model, using the `ray-by-ray+' approach, and study the impact of SASI on the event rate in neutrino detectors, at different viewing angles. \citet{summa:2018} note a drop in the angle-averaged neutrino luminosities and energies, due to rotation, for rotating $15 M_\odot$ models, using `ray-by-ray+'.
-However, they also note viewing angle variations in the neutrino luminosities for rapidly rotating cases. \citet{takiwaki:2018} evolve a rapidly rotating $27 M_\odot$ model, using IDSA, noting a difference in event rate between the pole and equator. \citet{kuroda:2020} consider rotation and magnetic field evolution of a $20 M_\odot$ star, using an energy-dependent `M1' scheme, noting increased neutrino emission along the poles, compared to the equator. \citet{harada:2022} show the impact of rotation on fast flavor conversion of neutrinos in CCSNe.
+One subset of literature explores the evolution of rotating CCSNe for only a single progenitor model.
+Armed with the so-called `ray-by-ray+' approach, Ref. \cite{buras:2006} show anisotropies in the neutrino emission for a $15 M_\odot$ progenitor.
+Ref. \cite{suwa:2010} follow the explosion geometry of a $13 M_\odot$ model, using the isotropic diffusion source approximation (IDSA).
+Ref. \cite{brandt:2011} assess a $20 M_ \odot$ model for a nonrotating and rapidly rotating case using multi-group flux limited diffusion (FLD).
+Using a so-called `Grey M1' scheme, Ref. \cite{kuroda:2014} follow $\sim 30$ ms after core bounce for a rotating $15 M_\odot$ model, noting increased neutrino luminosities along the axis of rotation, compared to the equator.
+Ref. \cite{nakamura:2014} follow the impact of rotation on explosion morphology for a $15 M_\odot$ model, using a light bulb and leakage scheme.
+Ref. \cite{summa:2018} note a drop in the angle-averaged neutrino luminosities and energies, due to rotation, for rotating $15 M_\odot$ models, using `ray-by-ray+'.
+However, they also note viewing angle variations in the neutrino luminosities for rapidly rotating cases.
+Ref. \cite{takiwaki:2018} evolve a rapidly rotating $27 M_\odot$ model, using IDSA, noting a difference in event rate between the pole and equator.
+Ref. \cite{walk:2018} evolve a $15 M_\odot$ model, using the `ray-by-ray+' approach and study the impact of SASI on the event rate in neutrino detectors at different viewing angles.
+Ref. \cite{pan:2021} explore the explosion dynamics, shock evolution, and compact object properties from a rotating $40 M_\odot$ model.
+Ref. \cite{shibagaki:2024} follow the evolution of a magnetically-driven, rotating $20 M_\odot$ star using M1 neutrino transport, noting neutrino asymmetries preferentially along the axis of rotation.